-For many of us, it's not easy to act on a concern about the quality of physician care that we or a loved one receive, particularly if efforts to talk about concerns with a doctor fail.
+For many of us, it's not easy to act on a concern about the quality of doctor care that we or loved ones receive.
+It's even harder if we try to talk with a doctor or their staff about our concerns, but don't feel we're getting anywhere.
 The process can be stressful, frustrating and take a long time.
-And ultimately others may not agree with the way we see the situation.
+And in the end, it's possible that others may not agree with the way we see the situation.

-Quality health care is characterized by doing the right thing, at the right time, in the right way, for the right person and with the best possible results.
-Generally care delivered by physicians and other health professionals must meet a “standard of care,” that is, the expected level and type of care provided by the average competent health professional under certain circumstances.
-The standard is based on good scientific evidence and/or expert medical consensus.
+Quality health care is doing the right thing, at the right time, in the right way, for the right person and with the best possible results.
+Generally, care delivered by doctors and other health professionals must meet a “standard of care.”
+That standard is the expected level and type of care provided by the average competent health professional in a given situation.
+A standard of care is based on good scientific studies or agreement amongst experts.

-Physicians have undergone rigorous and lengthy training to become doctors, including hands-on learning in hospitals and other health settings.
-When they finish training, they take an oath to “do no harm” to their patients.
-As professionals, they voluntarily subject themselves to codes of ethics addressing their behavior.
-For example, the American Medical Association Code of Ethics lays out elements of the patient-physician relationship:
+To become a doctor, students have to go through a long training process.
+This includes hands-on learning in hospitals and other health settings.
+When they finish training, doctors promise to "do no harm" to their patients.
+As professionals, doctors voluntarily follow codes of ethics that lay out the way they are to behave.
+For example, the American Medical Association Code of Ethics notes some patient rights in the patient-physician relationship:

-The most common complaints received by organizations that oversee or regulate physicians nationwide are:
+The most common complaints received by organizations that oversee or regulate doctors nationwide are:

-What should concern patients the most — and what concerns organizations that oversee physicians — is when there is a pattern of problems with a physician.
+What should concern patients the most—and what concerns organizations that oversee doctors—is when there is a pattern of problems with a doctor.
 If something happens once, it is usually a mistake.
-If it happens again and again, it may indicate a larger problem of competence or quality.
+If it happens again and again, it may indicate a larger problem of competence or quality that could hurt any patient.

-If your concern is with a physician that you've been referred to for specialty care, make sure you share your concerns about that physician with your personal doctor.
-It will help them decide whether they will want to refer other patients to that doctor.
-Or, if your concern is with a physician you're seeing while in a hospital or other health organization, again, let your personal physician know as they may be able to help you resolve your concern.
-They may suggest that you talk to the guest relations or patient advocate staff who address patient complaints.
+If your concern is with a doctor that you've been referred to for specialty care, share your concerns about that physician with your personal doctor.
+It will help your doctor decide whether to refer other patients to that physician.
+Or, if your concern is with a doctor you're seeing while in the hospital or another health organization, again, let your personal doctor know.
+He or she may be able to tell you who in the facility can help you.

 If you leave the practice, you should request copies of your medical records to take with you.
-Under California law, you have the right to view and have a copy of your medical records, though physicians may charge a fee to cover their costs for copying.
-Your physician may transfer your records to your new physician, though they aren't legally required to do so.
+Under California law, you have the right to view and have a copy of your medical records, though doctors may charge a fee to cover their costs for copying.
+Your doctor may transfer your records to your new doctor, though they aren't legally required to do so.
 The Medical Board of California has more information on accessing your medical records:

-http://www.mbc.ca.gov/consumer/access_records.htmlIf you feel you should take action to protect yourself and/or other patients from a physician who you think poses a public safety threat, you can file a complaint with the Medical Board of California.
+http://www.mbc.ca.gov/Consumers/Access_Records.aspxIf you feel you should take action to protect yourself and/or other patients from a doctor who you think poses a public safety threat, you can file a complaint with the Medical Board of California.
 The Board oversees physicians as well as podiatrists, physician assistants, and midwives.
-Working with the California Office of the Attorney General, the Medical Board ultimately has the power to discipline a physician—to decide whether and how a physician can practice medicine in California.
-It should be noted up front that if your case is pursued by the Medical Board, the process can take a long time, involves many steps and requires a high standard of proof before the Medical Board can take action against a physician.
-There were over 6,000 complaints filed during fiscal year 2008-2009 and 272 physicians had some type of action taken against their license.
+Working with the California Office of the Attorney General, the Medical Board ultimately has the power to discipline a doctor—to decide whether and how a doctor can practice medicine in California.
+It should be noted up front that if your case is pursued by the Medical Board, the process can take a long time, involves many steps and requires a high standard of proof before the Medical Board can take action against a doctor.
+There were over 7,000 complaints filed during fiscal year 2010-2011 and 317 doctors had some type of action taken against their license.

 .Filing the Complaint: The Medical Board of California has a consumer complaint form that you should use to file your complaint.
 It is available online to print out, fill out and mail in, or you can call the Board and have them mail you a copy: 800-633-2322.
 You must also complete and sign an authorization to release your medical information so the Board can request your medical records as part of their investigation.